spinbits/baselinker-sdk/README.md

 ## Description

-This package is core implementation of BaseLinker API [https://connectors.baselinker.com/exec/docs/index.php](https://connectors.baselinker.com/exec/docs/index.php).
+This package is implementation of communication with BaseLinker Connector ("integration file").
+For further details please refer to https://connectors.baselinker.com/exec/docs/index.php .

-Please get familiar with above API specification before you proceed with using this package.
+This package provides only core action handler.
+It's ready to be extended with your own ecommerce (Sylius, or other php-based products) action handlers.

-This package provides core skeleton ready for extension to implement your own ecommerce action handlers.
+For integration with Sylius, please go to https://github.com/spinbits/sylius-baselinker-plugin

 ## Install